Let's Get Together

 Marriages

-If you are interested in getting married at our Church, we would be very happy to meet with you and discuss it further.
+If you are interested in getting married at our church, we would be very happy to meet with you and discuss it further.
+Please contact the Church Office in the first instance.

 Funerals

 We are happy to do anything we can to help those who have been bereaved.
-Our pastor can either take a funeral, cremation or memorial service.
-We do usually also have a service of remembrance on the first Sunday in November.
+Our Pastor can either take a funeral, cremation or memorial service.
+Please contact the Church Office in the first instance.

 Giving